The Power of Acids in Skincare: Unlocking a Smoother, Brighter Complexion

 BHAs, like Salicylic Acid, are oil-soluble, which allows them to penetrate deeper into the pores.
 They are particularly effective for acne-prone and oily skin, as they help to unclog pores and reduce breakouts.

-• Night: Use Glycolic Acid for exfoliation and renewal.
+Night: Use Glycolic Acid or another exfoliating acid to promote cell turnover and renewal.

 At Bisous Esthetics, we specialize in safe and effective chemical peel treatments to help you reach your skincare goals.